 When Your Existing Mole Exhibits Symptoms

-If you have an existing mole that begins to exhibit certain symptoms you should schedule an immediate examination.
+If you have an existing mole that begins to exhibit certain symptoms you should schedule an immediate examination for mole removal.
 These symptoms include oozing fluid, bleeding, itching, sudden growth, or hardening.

 Contact Us to Learn More

-If you have a mole that you can’t stand looking at any longer or it is bothersome and you want it removed, we can help.
-If you’re unsure as to whether or not your mole is healthy or unhealthy and you want peace of mind, we can also help you determine the status of any mole you’re concerned about so that you don’t have to worry needlessly.
+If you have a mole that you can’t stand looking at any longer, or it is bothersome, and you want it removed, we can help.
+If you’re unsure whether your mole is healthy or unhealthy, and you want peace of mind, we can also help you determine the status of any mole you’re concerned about so that you don’t have to worry needlessly.
 Contact us today at Westover Hills Dermatology in San Antonio, Texas to schedule your consultation for mole removal.